 More than 200 computers are located throughout the library, along with a variety of study spaces appropriate for individual and group use.
 Wireless connectivity is available throughout the building.
 Einstein Bros.
-Bagels Express, housed on the first floor of the building, offers beverages and snacks.
-The university's Student Success Center, located on the third floor, provides writing instruction and tutoring to Central students.
+Bagels Express®, housed on the first floor of the building, offers beverages and snacks.
+For more information about the library go to http://library.ucmo.edu.